-Beef Yaki Udon is a quick meal, perfect any night of the week!
-Juicy beef pieces, saucy noodles and crispy vegetables make this recipe a home run!
+Beef Yaki Udon is a quick and easy recipe, perfect any night of the week!
+Juicy beef pieces, saucy noodles, a slick savory sauce and crispy vegetables make this dish a home run!
 This yaki udon with beef will be on the table in less than 15 mins!

 🤍 Recipe Highlights

 This recipe has so many things to love about it and these are the reasons why I think you will enjoy it the most:

 - Take out style food made at home: sometimes it is more enjoyable to eat in rather than out!
-This recipe ticks the takeout style food but can be enjoyed without heading out to get it or waiting for it to be delivered!
+This Japanese cuisine recipe ticks the takeout style food but can be enjoyed without heading out to get it or waiting for it to be delivered!

 - Complete meal: this dish has protein from the beef, is healthy from the vegetables and carbs from the noodles!
 You won't likely need a side salad or vegetables as the dish has it all!

 - Versatile: there is a wide variety of ways to switch this up a little.
 Scroll to my substitutions and variations for options so if you make it regularly, you won't get bored as you have plenty of small tweaks you can try.

-- Week night friendly: those nights when you are tired, work has been hectic, your energy levels are low and you want home cooked but a meal that doesn't take hours to prepare, this is it!
+- Week night friendly: those nights when you are tired, work has been hectic, your energy levels are low and you want an easy dinner but a meal that doesn't take hours to prepare, this is it!

 - Instant Noodles: are easy and fast, but stir fried udon noodles don't take that much more effort but the depth of flavour and textures will keep you satisfied for longer.

 - Japanese Cooking: can be done at home!
 With easy ingredients and following instructions, you can make Japanese food in your very own kitchen!